Visit Romania – 21 most beautiful places in Transylvania

 Built in 14th century, it became famous as a property of Iancu of Hunedoara, the great ruller and fighter against the Ottoman Empire at that time.
 The castle is a large building, with tall and diversely coloured roofs, towers, windows and balconies adorned with carvings in stone.
 Moreover, it has a famous well shrouded in legend.

-Corvin Castle at Hunedoara, Transylvania, Romania by fusion-of-horizons
+Corvin Castle at Hunedoara, Transylvania, Visit Romania by fusion-of-horizons

 14. Transfagarasan highway